Adityas266/JavaScript_Notes/README.md

 - **Basics**: Contains notes and code snippets covering fundamental JavaScript concepts such as variables, functions, loops, conditionals, and data structures.
 - **Advanced**: Includes more advanced topics like object-oriented programming (OOP), asynchronous programming with Promises and async/await, closures, and higher-order functions.
 - **Web_Development**: Provides tutorials and projects related to front-end web development using JavaScript, HTML, and CSS, as well as popular libraries and frameworks like React, Vue.js, and Angular.
-- **Node.js**: Contains resources for server-side JavaScript development using Node.js, including tutorials on building APIs, working with databases, and deploying applications.
-- **Projects**: This folder houses complete JavaScript projects that demonstrate real-world applications of JavaScript programming concepts.

 Feel free to explore these folders to find notes, examples, and projects that suit your learning goals.